MicrosoftDocs/power-pages-docs/power-pages-docs/configure/tutorial-pcf-code.md

 ### Step 3.1 - Add the code component to lists

+The following steps outline how to add the control to a list component.

 1. Open the [Portals Management app](portal-management-app.md).

 1. On the left pane, under **Content**, select **list.**